foopgp/foopgp-hugowebsite/content/english/about/status.md

 ---
-#Lastmod: 2024-06-04T15:04:27+02:00 # MANAGED by --enableGitInfo
 title: "Friends Of OpenPGP (foopgp)"
-lang: fr
+lang: en
-###date: 2019-07-06T15:27:17+06:00
 draft: false
 bg_image: "images/backgrounds/puzzle.jpg"
-description : "Statuts de l'association"
+description : "Bylaws of the association"
 image: "images/logos/logo-black-pgp.png"
 categories: ["about"]
-###tags: [""]
 type: "post"
 ---

- **⚠ Please note that this is approximate English traduction and there may be some misinterpretation.
-[French version](/fr/about/status/) ⚠**
+> ℹ️ *This page is a quasi-automatic translation.
+Only the [French version](/fr/about/status/) is authoritative.*

+## Bylaws of the association registered in France under the law of 1 July 1901 and the decree of 16 August 1901.

 ---

-## Statutes of the association declared in France in accordance with the law of July 1, 1901, and the decree of August 16, 1901.

----

-### Article 1 - NAME
+### Article 1 — NAME

-An association governed by the french law of July 1, 1901, and its decree of August 16, 1901, is hereby established among the adherents to these statutes, under the name:
+An association governed by the law of 1 July 1901 and the decree of 16 August 1901 is established among the members signatory to the present bylaws, under the name:
 Friends of OpenPGP (foopgp)

-### Article 2 - PURPOSE
+### Article 2 — PURPOSE

-This association aims to bring together all individuals or entities that use or develop technological solutions based on OpenPGP standards.
+The purpose of this association is to bring together all individuals or legal entities that use or develop technological solutions based on OpenPGP standards.

-The values upheld by the association are Transparency, Benevolence, Cooperation, and Proximity.
+The values carried by the association are Transparency, Benevolence, Cooperation, and Proximity.

-The objectives of the association are to promote and facilitate the adoption of these technologies and support their growth and use.
+The objectives of the association are:
+- to promote and facilitate the adoption of OpenPGP technologies and to support their growth and use;
+- the transition towards a complementary monetary system, mindful of the physical limits of our planet.

-To achieve these goals, the association organizes events, workshops, and training sessions.
+To achieve these objectives, the association organises events, workshops and training sessions.
 It informs about technological developments related to OpenPGP through all media (print or broadcast, Internet, social networks, etc.) and by all means (web servers, blogs, mailing lists, etc.).

 The association may also host and promote the collaborative development of software projects related to OpenPGP.

-The association may, as a regular practice, offer products for sale, sell them, or provide services related to OpenPGP standards.
+The association may, on a regular basis, offer products for sale, sell them, or provide services related to OpenPGP standards.

-The association may collect donations and financially support third-party projects that contribute to the development of technological solutions based on OpenPGP standards.
+The association may collect donations and provide financial support to third-party projects that contribute to the development of technological solutions based on OpenPGP standards.

-### Article 3 - REGISTERED OFFICE
+### Article 3 — REGISTERED OFFICE

 The registered office is located at:
 > 75, Impasse Serre des Isnards.